Symbolic number, as there can only ever be 21 million Bitcoin in existence. It is not known why Satoshi Nakamoto chose this exact number.

 Referring either to the expected growth in a coin, or the amount of leverage used in a margin trade.
 Either a sign of extreme bullishness or willingness to take risks.

-A majority of miners could collude in -> Proof of Work Blockchains to attack the chain.
-Such an attack would not allow miners to steal any funds, but they could reverse recently -> confirmed transactions and block specific or general transactions, for example, by freezing funds.
+A majority of Bitcoin miners could collude in proof of work blockchains to attack the chain.
+Such an attack would not allow miners to steal any funds, but they could reverse recently confirmed transactions and block specific or general transactions, for example, by freezing funds.
 A successful 51% attack can bring the system to a halt.

 A person pessimistic about Bitcoin.

 A heavy trader who is pessimistic or selling large amounts of coins.

 Bitcoin Improvement Proposal is a commonly accepted procedure to propose changes and additions to the Bitcoin code.
 Not all BIPs are relevant to the Nakamoto Consensus—some simply govern procedures, best practices, or standards.

 A Bitcoin Automatic Teller Machine sells Bitcoin in exchange for paper currency.
 Some machines can also dispense fiat.

 In August 2017, a group of Bitcoin enthusiasts changed the consensus rules of Bitcoin, particularly those governing the Block Size.
 As only a few miners and participants joined them, the network permanently forked.
 Everybody who held Bitcoin before the fork received an equal amount of Bitcoin cash (known as an airdrop), which can be traded on other exchanges.